FreightCenter makes shipping freight easy and affordable. Whatever your freight shipping needs, FreightCenter has options for you.

 TL shipping is very straightforward and much less complicated than LTL shipping.
 Since truckloads do not accommodate more than one shipper’s cargo, the load can frequently be picked up by the truck that will immediately deliver it to its destination.

-Partial truckload could be considered a hybrid between LTL and TL shipping.
-It’s used for cargos of six to 18 pallets with a weight range of 8,000-27,000 pounds.
-Advantages to using partial truckload can include faster delivery and a lower price.
+Partial Truckload: Partial truckload could be considered a hybrid between LTL and TL shipping.
+It’s used for six to 18 pallets of freight with a weight range of 8,000-27,000 pounds.
+Advantages to using a partial truckload can include faster delivery and a lower price.

-The downside to partial truckload service is there is very limited capacity for it.
-Ask your freight agent whether it’s better for your load to ship as a partial truckload or as two LTL shipments.
+The downside to partial truckload service is there is the minimal capacity for it.
+Ask your freight agent whether your load should ship as a partial truckload or as two LTL shipments.

 Through our extensive network of carriers, we can provide a wide range of equipment.
 Here are just some of the type of trucks we have access to:

 Dry Van Freight – Dry Van Freight is hauled on a standard enclosed trailer.
 This is the most common truck for shipping a full or partial truckload.
 When you think of a dry van, don’t think passenger vehicle like a minivan.
 Think about 15-wheel semis with 53-foot trailers in tow.

 Flatbed Freight – Flatbed trucks have trailers with no sides or roofs and are typically used when transporting oversize freight.
 These trucks are used to ship lumber, cement tubes for utility construction, steel beams, and anything that needs to hang off the edge of the trailer bed.